 Journalism is an elective course dealing with the various types of print media.
-Its aim is to develop writers skilled mainly in reporting and secondarily in interpreting.
-It also gives students the rudiments of journalistic vocabulary and the basics of page layout and editing through work on publications.
+Its aim is to develop writers who are skilled primarily in the art of reporting and secondarily in the art of interpreting.
+It also gives students the rudiments of the journalistic vocabulary and the basics of page layout and editing through work on publications.
 Students will follow the course of study established in the adopted ELA curriculum.
 A student may only take this course once for credit.
 NCAA Approved Offered at Corcoran, Henninger, Nottingham